If you are interested in the truth, then I hope you will join me as we seek to discern it.

-I am particularly interested in the intersection where thoughts and theory create real world consequences.
-With government policies, economics, science and faith.
+I am particularly interested in the intersection of faith, economics, science and policy, where thoughts and theory create real world consequences.

-I like to focus on discerning the truth from the noise and the lies, and on this blog I relate those findings, hopefully with a fresh and unexpected perspective.
+I like to focus on discerning the truth from the noise and the lies, and in my occasional blogs I relate those findings, hopefully with a fresh and unexpected perspective.
 I’ve been posting since 2010; I hope that you will sample some of the threads, and pass them to others.
-And please also subscribe, using the red button to the right, to receive posts and newsletters in the future.
+And please also subscribe, using the red button in the right column on any blog page, to receive a free gift, plus posts and newsletters in the future.

 From that process have come three novels and an anthology of short stories, including the newest geo-political thriller, Enemy In The Room.
 I hope that you enjoy them.